nitinvupk/book_store/README.md

 * Run all the test cases
   `rspec`

-* If you want to check the coverage of the test cases `google-chrome coverage/index.html`
+* If you want to check the coverage of the test cases[Book-store-working-flow.zip](https://github.com/nitinvupk/book_store/files/10965737/Book-store-working-flow.zip)

+  `google-chrome coverage/index.html`